What is hotel pricing?

-Providing guests with value for money while trying to maintain a stable bottom line and avoid being undercut by competitors (or undercutting yourself) is a complex task that needs constant attention if your business is to succeed.
+Hotel pricing is the method by which you optimise your property’s rates to maximise both occupancy and revenue.
+Providing guests with value for money while trying to maintain a stable bottom line and avoid being undercut by competitors is a complex task that needs constant attention if your business is to succeed.

 This blog will help explain everything you need to know about hotel pricing and give you helpful information on strategies to use at your property.